On busy Lake City Way, slow down for Lebanese comfort food at Man’oushe Express

 Located about 10 blocks north of Lake City’s main business district, Man’oushe looks, like any other gyro-and-hummus joint, unprepossessing from the street.
 The interior is nondescript but squeaky-clean, with not much to look at besides the excitingly giant pizza oven in the back.

 We ordered lunch for four, which came to roughly $48, the world’s last great deal.
 But this is nothing like cheap, greasy takeout food — far from it.
-I went with a Lebanese person who gave a delightedly approving nod to everything that arrived.
+I went with a friend who’s Lebanese, who gave a delightedly approving nod to everything that arrived.
 Indeed, Man’oushe Express, owned and operated by a Lebanese family who also operates a market in the same space, is her go-to spot for comfort food.
 It’s well worth the drive from her house in South Seattle and the trip to the ATM (the restaurant only takes cash).

 Man’oushe is, unsurprisingly, known for authentic mana’eesh (Lebanese flatbread pizza), so we tried three versions, one liberally sprinkled with spicy za’atar (a spice blend of thyme, oregano, sesame and sumac); one with sujuk (beef sausage), accompanied by a swirl of heady garlic sauce; and one with lamb, minced and mixed with tomato, onion and mysterious “special spices” ($5.49 each).
 The dough was light and chewy, the toppings fresh — the mana’eesh, therefore, short-lived on the table.